banos/xxtmp-testmvc/examples/gwt/readme.md

 ## Building this application

-The GWT TodoMVC application was built with Java 1.6 and GWT 2.4.0.
+The GWT TobuyMVC application was built with Java 1.6 and GWT 2.4.0.
 The easiest way to build this application is to [download the GWT SDK](http://code.google.com/webtoolkit/gettingstarted.html), or together with the [Eclipse plugin](http://code.google.com/webtoolkit/usingeclipse.html).